clesssalvein/linux-audit-files/README.md

 mkdir /opt/audit-files
 ```

-- Create service script and put "audit-files.sh" file content in it.
+- Create service script and put the content of the file "audit-files.sh" into it.

 ```
 nano /opt/audit-files/audit-files.sh
 ```

-- Edit variables in script "audit-files.sh"
+- Edit the variables in the script "audit-files.sh"
-- Add execute permission to script
+- Add execution permission to script

 ```
 chmod +x /opt/audit-files/audit-files.sh
 ```

-- Create systemd service file and put "audit-files.service" file content in it.
+- Create systemd service file and put the content of the file "audit-files.service" into it.

 ```
 nano /etc/systemd/system/audit-files.service